acampergue/acampergue.github.io/README.md

 ### Deutsche Telekom

-* Transformed a traditional Helmfile-based deployment into a GitOps approach using ArgoCD (Helm, Helmfile, ArgoCD, GitOps)
+* Transformed a traditional Helmfile-based deployment into a GitOps approach using ArgoCD (Helm, Helmfile, ArgoCD, GitOps).
-* Enhanced GitLab Pipelines for building Docker images and deploying them in an Openshift cluster (GitLab, Bash, Python, Openshift)
+* Enhanced GitLab pipelines for building Docker images and deploying them in an Openshift cluster (GitLab, Bash, Python, Openshift).
 * Implemented Kaniko-based GitLab pipelines to build Docker images in a Kubernetes cluster without Docker daemon (Kaniko, Kubernetes, GitLab, Bash).
 * Developed a GitLab project dependency analyzer to trigger Docker builds based on the Docker dependency tree (Python, GitLab API).
 * Provided support to developers for build and deployment-related issues.